Proful/devto/blog-posts/iam-test/iam-test.md

 AWS IAM provides an elegant way to manage permission and provide a secure way of communication, in the form of IAM roles.
 IAM role, basically is a logical entity created where we can associate particular permission, for example, read or write access to s3, or read-only access to RDS database.
 We can associate the permission or policy to an IAM role.
 Whenever needed, an IAM user or a group or ec2 instance can assume the particular IAM role and hence it has privilege to do that particular operation.
 And, and it can do without storing or worry about the credential.

 ![IAM Role](./assets/3-iam.png)

+### How to assume an IAM role?
+Applications or AWS services such as EC2 can assume an IAM role by calling AWS Security Token Service (STS) AssumeRole APIs.
+These API will return a set of temporary credentials which is valid for a certain duration.
+Application can use those temporary credentials to perform any desired operation on target resources such as S3.
+We will discuss in details in another article.

+### AWS service role for an EC2 instance
+It is possible to store access keys as described earlier and application can use those credentials when needed.
+However, it is not very secure practice to store keys in plain text and like password we should change in timely manner, access keys also should be changed.

+We can create an IAM role with desired permission and attach to EC2 instance.
+Application inside the EC2 can retrieve the temporary credentials whenever it makes API calls using AWS SDK.
+No need to write additional code to retrieve the credentials and store it separately.